scrygl/shadertoy-to-video-with-FBO/README.rst

 **Warning**

-many shaders(even top rated) on Shadertoy use clamp(1,0,-1)/pow(1,-1)/(0/0)/...etc, that work in not same way(have not same result) in OpenGL and webbrowser Angle/GLES, black screen because of this(or other random "actions").
+many shaders(even top rated) on Shadertoy use clamp(1,0,-1)/pow(1,-1)/(0/0)/...etc, that work in not same way(have not same result) in OpenGL and webbrowser Angle/GLES, black screen because of this(or other random "results").
 Also remember to set Alpha in main.glsl when recording rgba video.

 **Example**